Cramer-Wold AutoEncoder: Cramer-Wold AutoEncoder model (CWAE)

 \section{Cramer-Wold AutoEncoder model (CWAE)}

 This section is devoted to the construction of CWAE.
 Since we base our construction on the AutoEncoder, to establish notation let us formalize it here.

 \paragraph{AutoEncoder.} Let $X=(x_i)_{i=1..n} \subset \R^N$ be a given data set.
-The basic aim of AE is to transport the data to a typically, but not necessarily, less dimensional latent space $\Z=\R^D$ with reconstruction error as small as possible.
-Thus, we search for an encoder $\E:\R^n \to \Z$ and decoder $\D:\Z \to \R^n$ functions, which minimize the reconstruction error on the data set $X$:
+The basic aim of AE is to transport the data to a typically, but not necessarily, lower dimensional latent space $\Z=\R^D$ while minimizing the reconstruction error.
+Thus, we search for an encoder $\E:\R^n \to \Z$ and decoder $\D:\Z \to \R^n$ functions, which minimizes the mean squared error $MSE(X;\E,\D)$ on $X$ and its reconstructions $\D(\E x_i)$.

 \paragraph{AutoEncoder based generative model.} CWAE, similarly to WAE, is a classical AutoEncoder model with modified cost function which forces the model to be generative, i.e. ensures that the data transported to the latent space comes from the (typically Gaussian) prior $f$.
-This statement is formalized by the following important remark, see also \citep{tolstikhin2017wasserstein}.
+This statement is formalized by the following important remark, see also~\citet{tolstikhin2017wasserstein}.

 \begin{remark} Let $\X$ be an $N$-dimensional random vector from which our data set was drawn, and let $\Y$ be a~random vector with a density $f$ on latent $\Z$.